-An outdoor smart plug connects to the cloud via your home Wi-Fi network, allowing you to control it remotely from your smartphone.
-What's more, you can create schedules for when things should turn on and off, and link the plugs to other smart home devices.
-For example, you can set your outdoor smart plug to turn on your lights as it gets dark, and turn them off in the morning.
-Whatever your purpose, an outdoor smart plug is an inexpensive, yet handy smart home gadget.
-And we've tested a number of models to bring you this list of the best outdoor smart plugs for your home.
+An outdoor smart plug connects to the cloud via your home Wi-Fi network and allows you to control it remotely using your smartphone.
+Additionally, you can create schedules for when your outdoor lights or devices should turn on and off and link the plugs to your other smart home devices.
+For instance, you can set your outdoor smart plug to turn on your lights as it gets dark outside and to turn them off in the morning.
+Whatever your purpose, an outdoor smart plug is an inexpensive yet handy smart home gadget.
+We’ve tested a number of different models to help you find the best outdoor smart plugs for your home.

 The best outdoor smart plugs you can buy today

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.